Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 It is usually installed underneath your rig, in the same compartment that you typically use to access your rig’s power cord.
 When connecting it, you place it between the power base and your camper’s electronics.

-Here are some of the pros of a permanent surge protector:
+Here are some of the pros of a permanent RV surge protector:

 - Optional digital display inside your RV to monitor your surge protector